European shares drift lower, Alstom outperforms

 By Tricia Wright

-LONDON, April 30 (Reuters) - European shares lost ground on Wednesday after gaining in the previous session, as tension in Ukraine offset reports of more corporate deal-making.
+LONDON, April 30 (Reuters) - European shares lost ground on Wednesday after sharp gains in the previous session as tensions in Ukraine continued to depress sentiment, though French conglomerate Alstom bucked the weak market trend.

-Shares in Alstom resumed trading on Wednesday, after being suspended since late last week.
+Shares in Alstom resumed trading Wednesday having been suspended since late last week.

 According to data from Markit, 7.1 percent of Alstom shares are out on loan, making it one of the most shorted stocks on the Paris bourse.
-Short sellers could not close their positions while the stock was suspended.
+Short sellers have been unable to close their positions while the stock was suspended.

-Investors were reluctant to place big bets before the end of the Federal Reserve’s policy meeting.
-The meeting is expected to provide into the scaling back of its stimulus.
+Investors were reluctant to place big bets ahead of the conclusion of the Federal Reserve’s policy meeting, which should give insight into the pace of its scaling back of stimulus, against a backdrop of persistent concerns surrounding Ukraine.

-They were also concerned by the situation in Urkaine, where masked gunmen in military fatigues have taken control of swathes of the country’s industrial east largely unopposed by police.
+Pro-Russian separatists seized control of state buildings in the town of Horlivka on Wednesday, tightening their grip on swathes of Ukraine’s industrial east almost unopposed by police.

 “The Fed meeting should be fairly predictable, and although sanctions against Russia earlier this week were less harsh than expected, (the situation in Ukraine) will continue to be in the back of the minds of investors looking to take long positions,” Sanlam Securities head of trading Mark Ward said.

-Some investors remained upbeat, partly on the basis that corporate activity could pick up further.
-The Alstom news was only among the latest in a burst of deal-making and bids seen largely in the healthcare sector.
+While the market dipped on Wednesday, some investors remained upbeat partly on the basis that corporate activity could pick up further, with the Alstom news only among the latest in a burst of deal-making and bids seen largely in the healthcare sector.

-In another example of drugmakers trying to shed non-core assets, France’s Sanofi is looking to sell a portfolio of mature drugs that could fetch $7 billion to $8 billion, according to people familiar with the matter.
-Its shares rose 1.3 percent.
+In another example of drugmakers trying to shed non-core assets, Sanofi is looking to sell a portfolio of mature drugs that could fetch between $7 billion and $8 billion, according to people familiar with the matter.
+Its shares rose 1.1 percent.

-“Despite the recent batch of mega-deals announced, this is probably just the beginning of a long wave of mergers and takeovers.
-There is a growing pressure on company managers to put cash to work and focus on external growth, while organic growth remains weak,” said Jeanne Asseraf-Bitton, head of global cross-asset research at Lyxor AM, which has $114 billion in assets under management.
+“We continue to see scope for more M&A activity not only in pharma but in other sectors also,” Atif Latif, director of trading at Guardian Stockbrokers, said.

-“In that context, we should see a rise in hostile bids, as well as the return of leveraged deals.”
+“Europe remains range bound and although we are at the upper end we continue to see the equity market in good shape for a move higher,” he said.

 Europe bourses in 2014: link.reuters.com/pap87v